Bijman/srb2srv/README.md

 4. Enter `sudo make install`, which will install to "/usr/local/bin".
 You can specify your path with variable PREFIX, for example `make install PREFIX=$HOME/.local`, which will copy script to "$HOME/.local/bin".
 Alternatively manually place script to your path, which is readable by shell (PATH environment variable), and change script's permissions to be executable: `chmod 755 [path to srb2srv script]`,

-5. Set other environment variables from "Configuration" section of README.
+5. Set environment variables from "Configuration" section of README.

 # Configuration
 **If you want to connect to server or start your own server in SRB2:**